 Special Discount for Our Members:

-There are several designs on UniqKnits’ web site, but, as they are just entering the market, only four out of the eight styles are available now.
-Keep watching for more to be made available shortly.
-They come in sizes 6 through 10, and are priced at $70 to $90 – a good value for gloves offering this level of cold protection, and less than the prices we’ve seen for a standard pair of Portolano® gloves that are just fashion statements.
+The company’s product line includes ten different glove designs (including flip-top mittens and liners) plus two styles of hats available on UNIQKNITS’ web site.
+They come in sizes 6 through 10, and are priced at $40 to $90 – a good value for gloves offering this level of cold protection, and less than the prices we’ve seen for a standard pair of Portolano® gloves that are just fashion statements.

-But it gets even better: As a proud sponsor of the Raynaud’s Association, UniqKnits™ is offering our members a 10% discount on most styles.
-To qualify, simply enter the discount code RA2017 and click “Apply” during checkout.
+But it gets even better: As a proud sponsor of the Raynaud’s Association, UNIQKNITS™ is offering our members a 10% discount on most styles.
+To qualify, simply enter the discount code RA2020 and click “Apply” during checkout.

 Keep in mind that these gloves can be a tight fit, so you might want to order a size up, but make sure they are still snug enough for optimum protection.